 HOW TO REPORT?

-For Natural User reporting the Contracting Party shall report its Internal Use of Real-Time Data separately from its Subscribers’ receipt and Use of Real-Time Data, i.e. under a separate Location Account Number and separate Information Product codes.
-The details corresponding to such Location Account Number should be that of the Contracting Party and it is required to report its Internal Use of Real-Time Data under the separate Information Product codes as specified by Euronext.
+For Natural User reporting the Contracting Party shall report its Internal Use of Information separately from its Subscribers’ receipt and Use of Information, i.e. under a separate Location Account Number and separate Information Product codes.
+The details corresponding to such Location Account Number should be that of the Contracting Party and it is required to report its Internal Use of Information under the separate Information Product codes as specified by Euronext.

-In order for the Contracting Party to be eligible for the Operational Use Fee waiver (as described in the EMDA Use Policy), the Contracting Party shall report the Operational Use of Real-Time Data under the separate Information Product codes as specified by Euronext.
+In order for the Contracting Party to be eligible for the Operational Use Fee waiver (as described in the EMDA Use Policy), the Contracting Party shall report the Operational Use of Information under the separate Information Product codes as specified by Euronext.

 Additional Terms and Conditions